HrbrIO/harbor-docs/docs/slack-integration.md

 ## Slack

-In the Slack choose **Channels ⨁**.
-Add a channel call foghorns.
+In the Slack app choose **Channels ⨁**.
+Add a channel called foghorns.

 !!!
 Tip
-    You can use an existing channel designed for monitoring alerts, but of course foghorns is the most descprtive.
+    You can use an existing channel designed for monitoring alerts, but of course foghorns is the most descriptive.

 Then click on your org name to choose the main Slack menu.
 Select **Administration > Manage apps**.